STEM-Fuse/dylansf.github.io/webdesign/4.3_snake/README.md

 Now we are going to create a javascript function that will run every time our window opens.
 This function starts by creating a variable that will refer to the canvas element in our HTML file.
 We use the getElementById, to get the canvas, that we gave the ID to game.

 CTX is a context that gives us some rules for drawing on our canvas.
-The getContext(2d) functions.
-Now we can use CTX

-Next we are going to add
+Then we add the event listener, to check for key presses.
+Then it will run the keyPush function.

+Finally we are going to use the set interval function to update our game.
+We are going to set it to run 15 times a second.

 ```javascript
 window.onload=function() {